-Fifty-Nine people attended the convention, but the declaration was principally the product of George C. Childress, a Nashville lawyer who had been in Texas for a little over a year, and who had apparently showed up at the convention with the declaration already prepared.
+Fifty-nine people attended the convention, but the declaration was principally the product of George C. Childress, a Nashville lawyer who had been in Texas for a little over a year, and who had apparently shown up at the convention with the declaration already prepared.

-Of the fifty-nine delegates representing the Mexican province of Cohuila y Tejas, only two, José Antonio Navarro and his uncle José Francisco Ruiz were Tejanos or “Native Texans.”
-Only ten delegates had been in Texas for more than six years and fifteen had arrived within the previous 12 months.
+Of the 59 delegates representing the Mexican province of Cohuila y Tejas, only two, José Antonio Navarro and his uncle José Francisco Ruiz were Tejanos or “Native Texans.”
+Only 10 delegates had been in Texas for more than six years and 15 had arrived within the previous 12 months.
 Samuel Price Carson, who was elected Secretary of State of the Texas Republic, had been a Texas citizen for about a week.

 Women, Blacks, and Indians did not participate in the convention.